JimHokanson/blog/blog/2020/2020_04_Power_Of_Pairs/readme.md

 The observation that I was using different effect sizes doesn't explain how we go from an effect size that's based on our original groups to one that is based on the distribution of differences.
 It turns out there is a formula you can use.
 An article ([DOI:10.1037/1082-989X.7.1.105](https://doi.org/10.1037/1082-989X.7.1.105)) by Morris and DeShon (2002) suggests you can translate between $d$ and $d_z$ by using the equation (#12 in the paper):

-$$ d_z = \frac{d}{sqrt{2*(1-\rho)}} $$
+$$ d_z = \frac{d}{\sqrt{2*(1-\rho)}} $$

 Note the authors use different notation where $d_z$ is referred to as $d_{RM}$ for Repeated Measures and $d$ becomes $d_{IG}$ for Independent Groups.

-It is a bit surprising that no derivation is given of this equation or the derivation that links standard deviations (equation 7).
+It is a bit surprising that no derivation is given of this equation or an equation that links standard deviations (equation 7).

 Note, as the correlation increases the denominator of the equation gets larger, increasing the resulting effect size for the paired case.
 A correlation value of 0.5 results in equal effect sizes.
 Big picture, the more correlated that pre and post test samples are, the more subtracting them will reduce variance and thus increase the effect size.

 ## Equal effect sizes, different t-statistics ##

 One thing to be careful of is that equal effect sizes does not mean equal test statistics.
-Indeed, at the beginning of this post I specified equal effect sizes (values of 1), but got very different sample sizes needed to get my desired power.
-This can also be seen in one of the figures above where we compare power as a function of group size for the two effect sizes.
+Indeed, at the beginning of this post I specified equal effect sizes (values of 1), but got very different sample sizes (34 vs. 10) needed to get my desired power.
+This can also be seen in the previous figure where we show power as a function of group size for the two effect sizes.
 Thus, it is important to remember that for different types of effect sizes, equal values does not mean equal statistical results (i.e. equal t-statistics).

 I think this comes from comparing a single distribution to a fixed value, which we might think of as being more robust than comparing that same distribution not to a fixed value, but to a distribution with its own standard deviation.
 Here's something I ran into recently.

 <figure>
 <img src="fig6.svg" width="600px">
 <figcaption> Distributions of two groups with means at 0.8 and -0.2.
 Unit standard deviations for each means the effect size, $d$, between the two groups is 1.
 The effect size, $d_z$ of the first distribution relative to a constant, 0, is 0.8.
 Even though the first effect size is larger than the second effect size, our power is higher in the second case.
 This leads to on average lower p-values (p=0.043) in the second case, as compared to the first (p=0.064).
+Averages are from 10000 simulations with n=14 per group.
 </figcaption>
 </figure>

 In the above figure, we have two distributions.
 If we compare the blue distribution to the red and to the line (a constant), we might expect that it is more likely we'll get a low p-value when comparing to the red distribution (p1) than the line.
 However, even though the effect size is larger in the red case, on average the p-value is lower when comparing to the line (p2).
 This example highlights that you can't directly compare different effect sizes, when the type of the effect size is different.

 I ran into this exact example recently when comparing normalized data.
 A group was being compared to controls (value = 1) and to another group, that had a mean less than 1.
-However, statistically, it was more likely that the original group was different than 1 than it was that it was different than the second group with the lower mean.
+However, statistically, it was more likely that the original group was different than 1 than it was that it was different than the second group, even though the second group had a mean less than 1.

 The t-statistic for the unpaired test is as follows: